apache/flink/docs/faq.md

 ## What kind of fault-tolerance does Flink provide?

-Stratospere can restart failed jobs.
+Flink can restart failed jobs.
 Mid-query fault tolerance will go into the open source project in the next versions.

 ## Are Hadoop-like utilities, such as Counters and the DistributedCache supported?